 Looking for things to do in Kingston Ontario?
 A walk through the city’s historic center is an opportunity to learn about its history and discover all of its attractions.
-You will have to solve challenges at each step along your way, to discover your next destination.
+Solve challenges at each step along your way, to discover your next destination.

 You will walk from City Hall to City Park, along the waterfront, passing various parks, museums, and monuments.
-You will have fun completing challenges.
+Have fun completing challenges.

 Header image used with permission from Webworks.ca.

 Scavenger Hunt information :